-Issue engagement in social media overlaps and articulates the digital and the political (Omena et al., 2017).
-The metrics of engagement (dominant voice, concern, commitment, positioning and alignment) may, for example, provide insights about a political cause or issue over time (Rogers, 2016; 2017).
-This means looking at engagement (its logic, structure, vocabulary of actions) as embedded in, and embedding social relations (Omena et al., 2017).
-The notion of engagement in social media, involves the articulation of different grammars of action (Agre, 1994), with specific textures, according to the system (in this case the social media platform) that mediates engagement with particular issues.
+Issue engagement in social media overlaps and articulates the digital and the political18 The metrics of engagement (dominant voice, concern, commitment, positioning and alignment) may, for example, provide insights about a political cause or issue over time.19 This means looking at engagement (its logic, structure, vocabulary) as embedded in, and embedding social relations.20 The notion of engagement in social media involves the articulation of different grammars of action21 with specific textures, according to the system (in this case the social media platform) that mediates engagement with particular issues.

-Digital research methods explore, experimentally, the concrete possibilities of drawing insights about that engagement from measuring the online behavior of human and digital objects.
-They do so by classifying and counting those objects, collected with the aid of algorithms supplied by the platforms themselves under the form of APIs (Application Programming Interface) for research purposes, or else developing the researchers' own and by simulating end-user scenarios.
-Such measurements must be guided by qualitative interpretation at each step in translating complex calculations to cultural meanings and vice-versa, to account for the textured perception of digital media and for measurements to make sense as culture.
+Digital research methods explore, experimentally, the concrete possibilities of drawing insights about that engagement from measuring the online behaviour of human and digital objects.
+They do so by classifying and counting those objects, collected with the aid of algorithms supplied by the platforms themselves under the form of APIs (application programming interfaces) for research purposes, or else developing the researchers' own and by simulating end-user scenarios.
+Such measurements must be guided by qualitative interpretation at each step in translating complex calculations to cultural meanings and vice-versa to account for the textured perception of digital media and for measurements to make sense as culture.
 This research stands on the qualitative side of that translation process.